dromotherm/documentation/pages/themis/DLCF/README.md

 ## History and organisation

-The boiler room is organized around three deprecated TOTALHUB boilers not insulated but fully working.
+The boiler room is organized around three deprecated TOTALTUB boilers not insulated but fully working.

 The room supplies 6 hot water circuits, each using a a 3-way valve and a pump for regulation.